 Mario Buildreps is a graduate engineer who hopes to make you aware of topics in a way you have not experienced before.

-The first car or self-propelling vehicle in Japan, introduced in 1898, was a Panhard.
+The first car or self-propelling vehicle in Japan was a Panhard, which was introduced in 1898.
 These Panhards were imported from France.

-Most of the designs dealt from the beginning with many technical problems.
-Solid tires that regularly ran off the rim, were one of the major ones.
+From the beginning, most of the designs dealt with many technical problems.
+Solid tires that regularly ran off the rim were one of the major ones.

 Leading Car Manufacturer in the World